Lead Generation for Higher Education – Strategy & Case Study

 • Hospital foundations

-• Brand management co-ordinators
+• Brand management coordinators

 • Outreach managers

-Once we had a list of all the right people to contact on Linkedin, we ran two A/B tests to see which type of messaging would work the best.
+Once we had a list of all the right people to contact on LinkedIn, we ran two A/B tests to see which type of messaging would work the best.

-Step 2: Plug the list into Linkedin Sales Navigator
+Step 2: Plug the list into LinkedIn Sales Navigator

-Once we had our list 100% refined, we plugged it into Linkedin Sales Navigator and filtered it by the clients second degree network.
+Once we had our list 100% refined, we plugged it into LinkedIn Sales Navigator and filtered it by the client’s second-degree network.

 We also filtered the list by recently posted.

 The reason for this, is if someone is already in your second degree network, they will be more inclined to reply to you.
-Also if they have recently posted something on Linkedin, it shows that they are active on the platform.
+Also, if they have recently posted something on LinkedIn, it shows that they are active on the platform.

-There is no point in wasting time and sending messages to prospects who don’t use Linkedin, if this is the case, rather add them to an email marketing campaign if you have their email address.
+There is no point in wasting time and sending messages to prospects who don’t use LinkedIn, if this is the case, rather add them to an email marketing campaign if you have their email address.

 Step 3: Write personalized messages

-At Salesbread we always personalize each and every message that we send out.
+At SalesBread, we always personalize each and every message that we send out.
 In order to do this, you have to research the prospects on your list, and write a message specifically for them.

 Use the following method below: